Facebook Pixel Join us Tuesday, October 28 for AUD's Fall 2025 Virtual Open House for Graduate Programs Opens a new window

 UCLA Change of Major

-• Students are admitted for fall quarter only.
+• Students are admitted for Fall Quarter only.
 Admission is highly competitive and only a limited number of students will be admitted.

 • All students will be required to enroll in the full two-year major sequence regardless of the number of years already spent in undergraduate studies prior to your admission as an Architectural Studies major at UCLA.